 Retain what you learned from the event but release everything else.

-To many of us, seeing ourselves as flawed feels vulnerable and even scary.
-We’re basically wired to survive, and beings that make too many mistakes typically get ousted from the gene pool!
-Even our educational system tells us that anything that is not “right,” is “bad” and deserves some form of punishment.
+Seeing ourselves as flawed can feel vulnerable and even scary.
+We’re basically wired to survive, but beings that make too many mistakes tend to get ousted from the gene pool.
+Even our educational system tells us that anything that is not “right” is “bad” and deserves some form of punishment.
 So we try to avoid mistakes at all costs, and when we do make a misstep, our first impulse is to hide it.

 In order to forgive ourselves, we first have to admit to ourselves that we blew it.
-We have to take ownership and acknowledge the flaw or mistake—and that feels almost counter to our sense of survival!
+We have to take ownership and acknowledge the flaw or mistake—which feels almost counter to our sense of survival.

 When you really love someone, isn’t it easier to forgive them?
 If you have a trusting, loving relationship and your friend or significant other does something that hurts you, aren’t you more likely to see that transgression as a one-time event?
 Don’t you refer back to the goodness you love in them?

 A lot of us don’t have that loving, trusting relationship with ourselves.
 Many of us are much more critical of ourselves than we are of others.
-We’ll give other people the benefit of the doubt, but won’t give ourselves any slack at all.
+We’ll give other people the benefit of the doubt but won’t cut ourselves any slack at all.